throw-out-error/core/packages/core/README.md

 ## The Core of The Toes

 This is our core typescript package for throw-out-error that currently includes a logger and some miscellanous utilities.
+This was rewritten from our old package, `@throw-out-error/throw-out-utils`.

 ## WIP